BasPieren/web-design-1819/README.md

 })
 ```

-I also decided to add a bell sound to alert the user that they cloud use the arrow keys to navigate element per element to get the full audio experience.
+I also decided to add a bell sound to alert the user that they need to use the arrow keys and navigate element per element to get the full audio experience.

 ```js
 const links = document.getElementsByClassName('wd-play-bell')